finger563/cbsat/docs/_sources/design-time.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let us now formally prove the assertion about system periodicity and
-stability which have been stated above.
-We will show that our
+stability which has been stated above.
+We will show that our analysis
-analysis results provide quantitative measures about the behavior of
+results provide quantitative measures about the behavior of the system
-the system and we will determine for how long we must analyze a system
+and we will determine for how long we must analyze a system to glean
-to glean such behaviors.
+such behaviors.

 Consider a deterministic queuing system providing a data service
 function :math:`S` to input data flow :math:`I` to produce output data